 or ΔN = – λ N Δt ………..(1)

 Where λ is the constant of the proportionality and is called decay constant.
 In equation shows that if the decay constant of any element is large then in a particular interval more of its atoms will decay and if the constant λ is small then in that very interval less number of atoms will decay.
 From Eq (1) we can define decay constant λ as given below:

 here ΔN/N is the fraction of the decaying atoms.
 Thus decay constant of any element is equal to the fraction of the decaying atom per unit time.
 The unit of the decay constant is s -1 .
 The negative sign in equation (1) indicates the decreases in the number of atoms N.

 The decay ability of any radioactive element can be shown by a graphic method also:

-After a period of one half-life N0 / 2 number of atoms of this radioactive element are left behind.
-If the wait further for another half-period then half of the remaining N0 /2 atoms decay, and 1/2 × No /2 = (1/2)2 No atoms remain behind.
-After the expiry of further period of a half-life,half of the remaining (1/2)2 N° atoms decay.
-The number of atoms remain un-decayed is 1/2 × (1/2)2 No = ((1/2)3 No. We can conclude from this example that if we have N° number of any radioactive element then after a period of n half-lives the number of atoms behind is (1/2)n No.
+After a period of one half-life, N0 / 2 number of atoms of this radioactive element is left behind.
+If the wait further for another half-period then half of the remaining N0 /2 atoms decay and 1/2 × No /2 = (1/2)2 No atoms remain behind.
+After the expiry of a further period of a half-life, half of the remaining (1/2)2 N° atoms decay.
+The number of atoms remains un-decayed is 1/2 × (1/2)2 No = ((1/2)3 No. We can conclude from this example that if we have N° number of any radioactive element then after a period of n half-lives the number of atoms behind is (1/2)n No.